BS/MS - Coming Fall 2026

 The University of Utah BS/MS program makes it possible for students to get both a bachelor's and a master's degree in as little as five years.

-Beginning Fall 2024, a Master of Science (MS) degree in Robotics will be available.
-The program will also roll out a BS/MS option for Mechanical Engineering students to allow for an early start to the Robotics Master's degree.
-Completion of a BS/MS in Robotics for ME EN students would results in a Bachelor of Science degree in Mechanical Engineering and a Master's degree in Robotics.
+Beginning Fall 2026, a Master of Science (MS) degree in Robotics will be available as a BS/MS option for Mechanical Engineering students to allow for an early start to the Robotics Master's degree.
+Completion of a BS/MS in Robotics for ME EN students would result in a Bachelor of Science degree in Mechanical Engineering and a Master's degree in Robotics.
 Other College of Engineering students interested in an early start on a Robotics MS degree should consult with the Robotics Graduate Student Coordinator.

 Admittance to the BS/MS program allows students to start taking graduate-level courses during the senior year.
 Close advisement from the undergraduate and graduate advisors is imperative for choosing the correct coursework to count for each degree.